Kinship Climbing Collective

 Girls Seeing Themselves as Climbers and Leaders

-A 2022 grant from The Cairn Project will continue to provide core support to Young Women Who Crush, and particularly will fund costs associated with out of town climbing + learning excursions, including transportation, gear, and licensed guides.
-These trips are often the first outdoor foray for participants beyond city parks – this year, Young Women Who Crush will organize a winter hiking and snowboarding trips within a couple hours of NYC; two outdoor climbing trips to The Gunks in the warmer weather; and a return to Rummey, New Hamphire for three days of climbing and camping.
+A 2022 grant from The Cairn Project will continue to provide core support to Kinship Climbing Collective (formerly Young Women Who Crush), and particularly will fund costs associated with out of town climbing + learning excursions, including transportation, gear, and licensed guides.
+These trips are often the first outdoor foray for participants beyond city parks – this year, Kinship will organize a winter hiking and snowboarding trips within a couple hours of NYC; two outdoor climbing trips to The Gunks in the warmer weather; and a return to Rummey, New Hamphire for three days of climbing and camping.

-Want to learn more about Young Women Who Crush?
+Want to learn more about Kinship Climbing Collective?